 A grant program to help small businesses recover from the pandemic and invest in growth plans that create jobs.

-Evidence Level: Moderate The federal government has operated the Small Business Administration which assist small business in many ways including grant programs.
-SBA - Performance of new businesses assisted # of jobs created % of assisted businesses still operating in Flint two years after grant given
+The federal government has operated the Small Business Administration which assist small business in many ways including grant programs.
+SBA - Performance of new businesses assisted of jobs created

 The grant program will target small and minority-owned businesses.